darcellapy/SpinMii/README.md

 # this project is no longer developed, so what now?
 you should use <a href="https://limes.pink/spinmii">this</a> instead

-this one has better rendering tho lol smh
+my og one has better rendering tho lol smh